 Brands are learning how to share their message in the tone of the podcast that they are advertising in.
 So you see a range of different sponsorship messages and styles.

-Throughout much of her marketing career, Weber has focused on helping brands understand how audio could be leveraged within their broader media mix, how it is not the same as visual mediums or messaging, and how brands can best use audio to share their story.
+Throughout much of her marketing career, Weber has focused on helping brands understand how audio could be leveraged within their broader media mix.
+Audio is not the same as visual mediums or messaging, and brands can best use audio to share their story.
 Audio is a powerful platform to share the story behind a brand’s products and the values that they represent in a way that is integrated rather than interruptive.

 We’re all ears (2:54)